What is The Harkive Project?

 Harkive 2017 is running on Tuesday 25th July and would like the story of how, why and where you listened to music on that particular day.
 You can contribute your story (and/or images, videos) at any point on the day.
 If you are busy on 25th July, or if you forget, or are unable to make your contribution for any other reason, you will be able to submit your story at any point up until 31st July 2017, when the ‘window’ will close and no more contributions will be accepted.
 For details on how to make your contribution, please visit the How To Contribute page.

 What happens to the stories, images and other materials that Harkive collects?

 All contributions will be collated and, after a period of evaluation and analysis, will form part of my PhD thesis.
-I am currently just under 2 years into my 3-year doctoral research and intend to complete my thesis in Autumn 2017, following the 5th iteration of Harkive.
+I am currently just over 2 and a half years into my 3-year doctoral research and intend to complete my thesis in Autumn 2017.

 What happens to my personal information?